Skip to main content

 Prepare the gravy

 While the gravy is simmering, take the crab off the stove and drain the water.
-Crack the shells slightly and add to this gravy.
+Crack the shells slightly and add to the gravy.
 Make sure that the crab is immersed in the gravy.
 Stir it a little on low flame, and then let it simmer for 5-10 mins stirring it slowly, till the gravy is slightly thick, and drips very slowly from the back of the ladle.

 Comments